glaneek/GaussianBosonSampling-Moments/README.md

 GBS-M is a collection of scripts that demonstrates how a GBS system can be characterised through moments.
 It makes use of the strawberryfield python package: https://strawberryfields.readthedocs.io/en/stable/

+#Scripts

 * GBS_functions.py: This script holds every required funcion for the rest of the scripts.
 Make sure you import everything.
 Every function has its own discription in line.
-In general it is separated into:
+In general the functions are it separated into four labelled categories:
 	* Strawberryfield: functions to model a system and get probabilities
 	* Symplectic Matricesl: functions to model a system and get photon number covariances through the symplectic matrices formalism
 	* Sampling Simulation : it samples from the strawberryfield exact PDF to simulate experimental data, of finite sample size
 	* General: functions that extract data from files.

+#Run an optimisation

 * GBS_model_generator.py: Define your model here! beamsplitters, phaseshifters, squeezers.
 It models the system with the strawberry field package and saves the probabilities for corresponding states